zohairawan/DA-BikeStores/README.md

     * Analyze
     * Share

-### Ask
+### Business Task:
-* Define the business task
-    * By asking questions that are Specific, Measurable, Action-oriented, Relevant, and Time-bound we can determine the business task
 * Condition of the sales activities within the company and gain insights into the various trends happening in the sales volume over the 2016 - 2018 period (time-bound)
     * Revenue per region (specific and measurable)
     * Revenue per store (specific and measurable)
     * Revenue per product category (specific and measurable)
     * Revenue per brand (specific and measurable)
     * A list of top customers / sales rep

+### Ask
+* Define the business task
+    * By asking questions that are Specific, Measurable, Action-oriented, Relevant, and Time-bound we can determine the business task

 ### Prepare
 * Collect and gather the relevant data